psnukal/Machine-Intellgence/Building a predictive model to predict the likelihood of a customer  churning/README.md

+Dataset - .csv file which has been taken from kaggle has been shared in this repository.

 Dataset Description - The data provides historical customer transactions for a retailer, for purchases made on their ecommerce platform between Dec 2010 to Dec 2011.
 Customers are uniquely identified by their
 Customer ID (Col G).